Grades 6-8

 Ancient Rome, Life of Muhammad, Islam, Life of Christ, Medieval Europe & the Crusades, advanced grammar, expository, descriptive, & narrative writing, Latin sayings & proverbs, Spanish, mathematical equations, percentages, business mathematics, exact geometric drawing, physics, botany, geology, chemistry, geography of North, Central & South America, black and white drawing, painting landscapes, sewing stuffed animals & work aprons, woodworking, bas-relief modeling, two and three part choral singing, descant, alto & tenor recorder, decathlon, team sports & other movement.

 Each Grade participates in community service for a particular community organization.
-Community outreach work by 6th Grade is with Sound Water Stewards.
+Community outreach work by 6th/7th Grades is with the Yeshe Long Buddhist Center.

 Regional Waldorf Event - Medieval Games/Decathlon